-The budgeted costs relate to the Shallow West project, the Shallow East project, and the ESPSD/City of El Monte project.
-The Shallow West project was completed in FY 2013.
-The Shallow East and ESPSD/ City of El Monte projects have been delayed by institutional and regulatory processes.
+The budgeted costs relate to the Eastside Shallow project and Southeast Deep ESPSD/City of El Monte project.
+The Shallow East and Southeast Deep ESPSD/ City of El Monte projects started construction early 2014, and the projects are expected to be completed in the spring of 2015.
 The projects are funded through a combination of federal funding and PRPs contributions.